Rachel Batchler shares how to choose your word of the year and why it has such a profound meaning behind it.

 The best way to go into choosing your word of the year, is to not be stressed by it.
 While you don’t want to go into the new year thinking that you will be changing your word every other day as it fits (because then, why even have one?) you can definitely take a breath knowing if you feel you have chosen wrong three months from now, you have the ability to go ahead and fix it.

 Now that you are relaxed, we can get into the process a bit.
 First off, there is no right or wrong process either.
-My suggestions in my Word of the Year Planner are just that, suggestions.
+My suggestions here are just that, suggestions.
 They are to help you weed through your thoughts and ideas and plans and goals for the year, to come up with a word that will help you see those things come to life.

 Some things you may consider when thinking of your word of the year might be: